Arkiim/CS107_Project-2/README.md

             - as a grave it prevents some attacks at random depending on a fixed probability (0.2 chance to hurt it)
 	        - drops a heart after being defeated

 ________________________________________________________________________________________________

-### WALKTHROUGH :

-		- You start in Village, you cannot move already because the mayor comes to talk to you.
-		- You can choose to help the mayor after he's finished talking (A : yes B : no)
-		- if you accept you win 400 gold
-		- if you don't the mayor becomes a zombie, (we do not recommand this option)
-		- then you need to go (up) to Ferme, enter the home that's near the zombie
-		- open the box in the house, collect the items it releases by walking on them (1 bow, 45 arrows, 5 bombs)
-		- you should save the arrows as you'll need them later
-		- go up then right to Route
-		- you'll find there some monsters you're not forced to fight
-		- go down use the bow to throw an arrow at the orb
-		- that will make a bridge appear that will allow you to go across the river
-		- walk on the bridge
-		- continue right you'll reach RouteTemple
-		- enter the building you'll find there, you'll reach Temple
-		- go on the tile with the drawing (it is a teleporter
-		- press E to activate the lever to your right, you'll transported to GrotteDonjon where you'll find 4 zombies you need to defeat
-		- defeating them will trigger a signal that will make a box appear
-		- open the box with E/Space bar
-		- the box drops the staff, collect it by walking on it
-		- go back next to lever, use it by pressing E, you'll be transported back to the temple
-		- go back to RouteTemple, then Route, go up, take the stone bridge
-		- you'll reach RouteChateau
-		- there you'll find DarkLord, 3 zombies
-		- use the staff to attack and defeat the DarkLord (staff is the only effective weapon against him)
-		- a key will be dropped where he standed when you defeated him
-		- walk on the key to collect it, it will allow to open the castle door
-		- open the castle door by pressing E, then you can step inside
-		- you'll reach the castle
-		- you just finished the game

-________________________________________________________________________________________________